HS2 rail infrastructure report welcomed

 HS2 rail infrastructure report welcomed by UK minister

-A report calling for more investment in rail infrastructure in North Wales to harness the economic has been welcomed by a UK government minister.
+A report calling for more investment in rail infrastructure in north Wales to harness the economic benefits of HS2 has been welcomed by a UK government minister.

-The Wales Office's Stuart Andrew said successful transport projects have often come from similar reports.
+Wales Office Minister Stuart Andrew said successful transport projects have often come from similar reports.

 -